Image Credit: OmarMedinaFilms / Pixabay

 The synergy of a well structured diet plan, and personal support is what makes Weight Watchers so popular and unique.

 See Also: How to get rid of water weight

 Everyone knows the only way to lose weight is by creating a calorie deficit.
 It’s true for every diet system.
 While you’re on weight watchers you’ll use tools to indirectly track your daily calories and create a deficit for weight loss.

-Your goal is to consistently stay at, or below, your daily alloted point total.
+Your goal is to consistently stay at, or below, your daily allotted point total.
 Exercising and other physical activities can be used to increase your daily point total, allowing a more liberal food selection.

 Why use points instead of just adding up calories?

-Not all calories you eat are equal, and some are more influencial when it comes to energy and fat storage.
+Not all calories you eat are equal, and some are more influential when it comes to energy and fat storage.
 The point system gives a higher value to food that promotes weight gain, and less to food that does not.